icsharpcode/CodeConverter/README.md

 1. Ensure you have [.NET Core SDK 10.0](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)
 2. Open the solution in Visual Studio 2022+ (Community edition is sufficient)
-3. To run the website, set CodeConverter.Web as the startup project
+3. To run the website, set web as the startup project
-  * You will need [Node (LTS)](https://community.chocolatey.org/packages/nodejs-lts) 16.* (node 17 introduces a breaking change causing ERR_OSSL_EVP_UNSUPPORTED)
+  * You will need Node (LTS)
 5. To run the Visual Studio extension, set Vsix as the startup project
    * A new instance of Visual Studio will open with the extension installed